burma / myanmar

 Inside the Pindaya mineral caves where thousands of Buddhas have been assembled and consecrated.

 Mandalay does not make a very good first impression.
-The buildings are anonymous and apartment-blocky - much of the city has been rebuilt having been heavily bombed during WWII.
-There is a distinct lack of pavement, too, so going for that early evening stroll to and from your restaurant is a dangerous affair - especially as motorbikes are not banned in Mandalay as they are in Rangoon.
-They zoom frantically in all directions and are the transport of choice for younger Mandalayans.
-Add to this the noticeable absence of any street lighting with the only light coming from shops or apartment blocks themselves.
-Roads are not clearly sign posted either.
-You can quite easily see that the stroll to your restaurant may be far trickier than you'd initially anticipated!
-Take a torch!
-Our journey to the restaurant was made easier by helpful locals who approached having seen us looking at the guidebook's map.
-In my cynical way I thought they must be after money.
-They weren't - they were just being helpful.
-We ate at a vegetarian restaurant recommended by Lonely Planet which described it as "stomach friendly".
-Terrified that I would develop the sort of stomach problems which had laid me up in bed for two weeks with two courses of antibiotics after travelling around Romania, we ate there for both of the nights we were in Mandalay.
-Boring - but safe.
-I am glad to report that Mandalay improved on our first, and only full, day there.
+The buildings are anonymous and generic with much of the city being rebuilt after its heavy bombing during World War II.
+There is a distinct lack of pavement, too, and thus going for that early evening stroll to and from your restaurant is a truly dangerous affair - especially as motorbikes are not prohibited in Mandalay as they are in Rangoon.
+They zoom crazily in all directions and are the transport of choice for younger Mandalayans.
+Add to this the noticeable absence of any street lighting, with the only illumination there is coming from small shops dotted along the route, and it's safe to say that the simple evening saunter you had in mind may be far deadlier than you'd initially envisioned.
+Our journey to the restaurant was made easier by helpful locals who approached having seen us looking at the map in our 'I'm a Helpless Tourist' guidebook.
+In my cynical way I thought they must be after money - after all, that's what I've experienced in other countries.
+But this is Burma and people are lovely here.
+We satiated ourselves at a vegetarian restaurant recommended by Lonely Planet which reassuringly described it as "stomach friendly", quote unquote.
+Terrified that I would develop the sort of stomach problems which had laid me up in bed for two weeks with two courses of antibiotics after travelling around Romania, we ate there every night.
+Boring yes.
+Safe, also yes.
+This trip was too important, and there was too much to see, to start taking silly risks.
+I'm a cautious traveller.

-Using a map from our hotel, and making our own itinerary, we picked off Mandalay's key sights on foot, in a taxi and on the back of a pick-up truck.
+Using a map given to us by our hotel, and devising our own itinerary, we checked off Mandalay's key sights on foot, in a taxi and on the back of a pick-up truck.
 For 1000 Kyats (66p) the pick up truck took us to the top of Mandalay Hill.
 These trucks are independent operations covering short distances, almost always run by two men (one the driver, the other hangs on the back shouting the destination, collecting money and acting as a scout for new passengers).
 We were packed in the back of the truck with locals of all shapes and sizes - including one very aged nun and three monks.
 If you want to sample local colour and get up close with the Burmese people, taking truck trips like these is essential.
-A bonus is that it's far cheaper than taking a taxi, too.
-They seem to have a fixed fare of 1000 Kyats every time.
+A bonus is that it's far cheaper than taking a taxi, too, and tend to have a fixed fare of 1000 Kyats.
 Memorable for the right reasons was the long conversation we had with two students and a monk at the top of Mandalay Hill.
-Be prepared to be used as an opportunity for the Burmese to practise their English on you (they relish the chance to speak to a 'real' English person to see if what they have learned actually works).
-Memorable for the wrong reason was the short one kilometre walk to the Mandalay Royal Palace - through the headquarters and barracks of the Myanmar Army.
-Photography is strictly forbidden until you reach the palace itself, which is nice enough to warrant your effort (it was re-built by the Junta in the 1990s).
-A huge red banner high up along the palace's city walls ominously warns, both in Burmese and English, "Tatmadaw and the people cooperate to crush all those wanting to harm the Union."
-Not very welcoming but a reminder, if any were needed, that you are in a military-run country now - so you'd better watch your step.
+Indeed, we learned to grab these opportunities when they arose.
+We discovered that the Burmese relish the chance to speak to a 'real' English person to see if what they've learned actually works!
+Memorable for the wrong reason was the short one kilometre walk to the Mandalay Royal Palace, a trek which took us through the headquarters and barracks of the Myanmar Army.
+Unsurprisingly photography was strictly forbidden until we reached the palace itself, which is nice enough to warrant the effort (don't get too excited: it was re-built by the Junta in the 1990s).
+A huge red banner hoisted high up on the palace's city walls ominously declares, in both in Burmese and English, that "Tatmadaw and the people cooperate to crush all those wanting to harm the Union".
+Not very welcoming but a reminder, if any were needed, that we were travelling in a country controlled by the military.

-One of the most touching moments of the trip took place in Mandalay.
-A wonderful trishaw driver asked us if he could take us to our hotel after our meal - he'd had no customers all day as most tourists wanted motorbike rides.
-He was still waiting for us when we had finished our meal.
-Without hesitation we jumped on and he took us just the two blocks to our hotel.
-We had a lovely chat (he was 57 and had six children) and I tipped him $8 for a two minute trip (about half a week's salary).
-He was really down on his luck and was a real gentlemen.
+One of the most touching moments of the trip took place in Mandalay at night.
+It involved a wonderful trishaw driver who asked us if he could take us to our hotel after our meal.
+He'd had no customers all day; he explained that most tourists these days wanted faster motorbike rides.
+We thanked him for this offer, but told him we didn't require his services because the hotel was not far away.
+Having eaten and digested the day, we exited the restaurant only to discover that he was still waiting.
+Without hesitation we jumped on and he took us the short hop, a mere couple of blocks, to our hotel.
+I had a truly heart-warming chat as we rode.
+I learned that he was 57 with six children.
+I paid the fare and then tipped him US$8 for the trip (about half a week's salary).
+He was really down on his luck but, despite this, was a real gentlemen.
 I think I gave one old timer a little bit of hope.
-My only regret was that I didn't give him more.
+In hindsight my only regret was that I didn't tip him a little more.

-The following morning was an obscenely early one - 5am was the call to pack bags and head out to Mandalay harbour to catch the 7am Malikha Express boat departure to Bagan down the Ayerwaddy River.
-For £20 you get to sit on a boat for ten hours in the freezing cold (morning) and the sweltering heat (midday onwards) for what is probably the easiest route to Bagan after flying.
-Impressively, I booked this journey months beforehand and paid for it using paypal.
-The tickets were delivered to my hotel in time for my arrival there.
-After walking the plank to board the vessel - literally, the journey was a pretty unremarkable one except to say that all people on-board were tourists representing nations from most continents.
+The following morning was an obscenely early one.
+Five o'clock was the time to pack bags and head down to Mandalay Harbour to board the 7 o'clock sailing of the Malikha Express, a ten hour trip south westward down the Ayerwaddy River to the magical Bagan.
+We had booked the journey months beforehand and paid for it using PayPal, with the tickets being delivered to my hotel in time for check-in.
+After walking the plank in order to board the vessel, the journey was a pretty unremarkable one except to say that all people onboard were tourists representing nations on most continents.
+Day broke around us, and the darkness of a freezing cold morning dissolved into the sticky heat and humidity of daytime.
 Our departure was delayed because of the fog, but once it had lifted we were on our way and full steam ahead.
-The journey was as tedious as it was long but talking to a French couple helped pass the time.
+Occasionally a golden stupa glittering above the trees on the shoreline would fix my gaze but, aside from this, the long journey was admittedly as tedious as it was long.
+I took comfort in the fact that we were not, for a change, travelling by road.
+Talking to a French couple helped to pass the time.

-The 8km-long walls of Mandalay Palace, with it's red bastions, reflect in the waters of the Ayerwaddy River.
+The 8 kilometre-long walls of Mandalay Palace, with its red bastions, reflects in the waters of the Ayerwaddy River.

 Three novice monks pass the time in the grounds of Atumashi.